Not only with a view to action, but even when we are not going to do anything,

 - Butera, Seeing is Believing: A Practitioner's Guide to the Admissibility of Demonstrative Computer Evidence, 46 Cleveland State Law Review 511 (1998).

-- Sanction II (This trial presentation software is very popular among prosecutors.
-The web site indicates that the single user price is around $595; although, during the XMAS holidays of 2007, they ran a sale at which the price was around $395.
-Anecdotal laudatory comments from prosecutors would cause me to be favorably inclined about the usability of Sanction II software in the prosecution of criminal cases.
-Verdict Systems has recently introduced Verdical, about which I know little.)
+- Sanction (This trial presentation software now owned by LexisNexis is very popular among prosecutors.
+The current price is around $700 for a single user, plus maintenance.
+Though I have never used it, anecdotal laudatory comments from prosecutors would cause me to be favorably inclined about the usability of Sanction software in the prosecution of criminal cases.)

-[Note: I do not personally endorse any of these six legal presentation software systems.
+[Note: I do not personally endorse any legal presentation software system.
 Before buying, check with other consumers who do have experience with the systems.
 If you are on a prosecutor or defender listserv, seek comments from your colleagues.]

 -Check out these NIJ Publications from the DOJ involving Digital Evidence and Electronic Crime Scene Investigation for Prosecutors and Law Enforcement; once you get past all the back-patting that always infests these government reports, there is some guidance for prosecutors and useful information for defenders: